Wacky Races is an animated television series created by the legendary Hanna-Barbera Productions, which originally aired from 1968 to 1969.

 The series is known for its slapstick humor, outrageous characters, and imaginative racing scenarios.
 Each episode follows the racers as they navigate treacherous terrains, face unexpected obstacles, and employ cunning strategies in their quest for victory.

-Cartoon Characters in Wacky Races
+Characters of Wacky Races

 The series is also known for its memorable villains, Dick Dastardly and his snickering sidekick Muttley, who often resort to underhanded tactics to win the race.